The Confidence Gap

 I’ve observed two problems which flow from this malaise, both in myself and others.
 The first is a loss of confidence in the gospel itself.
 The second is a loss of confidence in our own calling, gifting and ability to be a witness for Christ.
 Let’s consider them briefly:

-Research in the American context shows that most people who become Christians do so in adolescence or young adulthood.
+Research in the UK and USA contexts shows that most people who become Christians do so in adolescence or young adulthood.
 In fact, the proportions seem to drop as people get older[3].
 No doubt other belief commitments show similar patterns, as very often trajectories settled upon during formative years remain for life.
-It’s highly likely that the trends are broadly similar in the UK too.

 These two patterns seem to feed off one another.
 The time investment in evangelism which many Christian people gave before the responsibilities of adult life took over; are matched by the probability that evangelism amongst our peers might become more difficult as we age with them.
 The consequence is that it might have been a long time since we saw someone put their faith in Jesus.
 It may have been a long time since we have seen someone we know well being transformed by the power of the gospel.
 In that context it is all too easy to tacitly accept either that God doesn’t do that anymore, or that He can only work in certain cultural contexts, and that contemporary secularism inevitably has the final word.